bblanimation/render-farm-client/README.md

         * subprocess, sys, telnetlib, ast

-* $ python fetchFromServers.py
-    * Fetches render files directly from the host servers (bypassing asahel)
-    * This is useful if render failed, but some render files were completed and stored in the hosts' /tmp/ folders
-    * Imports:
-        * CSE_HOSTS.txt
-        * subprocess, sys, telnetlib, ast

 * $ python iterateThruAvailServers.py
     * Opens terminal for each available host one by one, in case I need to run commands or check something on all servers.
     * Imports: